yousuketakada/prml_errata/README.md

 More PRML Errata
 ================

-This report communicates some possible errata for PRML (Bishop, 2006) that are not listed in the official errata document.
+This report communicates some more errata for PRML (Bishop, 2006).
-I have also included in this report some suggestions for improving the readability.

 Reference
 ---------